golmschenk/rges_pit_pipeline_tools/docs/source/smce/basic_jobs.md

 The stdout and stderr of your job will (by default) be written to a file named `slurm-<your_job_id>.out`.
 Here you will see the numbers printing from 1 to 60.

-## Running many independent tasks
+## Running many independent jobs

-There are several ways to run many processes in SLURM.
+There are several ways to run many independent jobs in SLURM.
 The most common are
 1. Use a wrapper script that calls the job script with different settings.
-2. Use the [job array directive](https://rcpedia.stanford.edu/_user_guide/job_arrays/) to make several similar jobs with the sbatch script.
+2. Use the [job array directive](https://rcpedia.stanford.edu/_user_guide/job_arrays/) to make several similar jobs with a single sbatch script.
 3. Run a single job that internally distributes the processes across the multiple cores/nodes.

 Depending on your specific purpose, one of these options might be better than the others.
-However, the wrapper script is flexible enough for and avoids the need to learn SLURM-specific functionality.
-It may not provide quite as compact of a solution, but it will be more understandable for most users.
+However, the wrapper script is flexible enough for most uses and avoids the need to learn SLURM-specific functionality.
+It may not provide the most compact of a solution (in terms of script length), but it will be more understandable for most users.
 Below are two examples of the wrapper script method, one using Bash as the wrapper and the other using Python.
 Both methods will use the same sbatch script, so we will look at that first.
 First, create the file `wrapped_job_example.bash` containing
 ```bash
 #!/bin/bash